salesforcecli/plugin-apex/messages/runtest.md

 To see code coverage results, use the --code-coverage flag with --result-format.
 The output displays a high-level summary of the test run and the code coverage values for classes in your org.
 If you specify human-readable result format, use the --detailed-coverage flag to see detailed coverage results for each test method run.

-Apex tests run asynchronously by default.
-The command waits for 1 minute (default), or for the value of the --wait flag; if the tests have finished, the command displays the results.
-If the tests haven't finished by the end of the wait time, the command displays a test run ID; use the "<%= config.bin %> apex get test --test-run-id" command to get the results.
+By default, Apex tests run asynchronously and immediately return a test run ID.
+You can use the --wait flag to specify the number of minutes to wait; if the tests finish in that timeframe, the command displays the results.
+If the tests haven't finished by the end of the wait time, the command displays a test run ID.
+Use the "<%= config.bin %> apex get test --test-run-id" command to get the results.

 NOTE: The testRunCoverage value (JSON and JUnit result formats) is a percentage of the covered lines and total lines from all the Apex classes evaluated by the tests in this run.